Emotionally Immature Woman: 10 Smart Ways to Handle the Relationship

 An emotionally immature woman may manipulate emotions and twist situations to achieve her goals.

-She may use the victim character to pressure you into doing something, threaten to end the relationship if you do not agree, or punish you in silence.
+She may use the victim character to pressure you into doing something, threaten to end the relationship if you disagree, or punish you in silence.
 You’re constantly walking on eggshells to avoid upsetting her.

 In extreme cases, this deceptive behavior may indicate narcissism, a personality disorder that involves a lack of empathy and an excessive feeling of self-importance.